 Board of Directors

 Todd is the Managing Partner of WLJ Capital, an investment firm he founded in 2015.
 Prior to forming WLJ he was a Partner at ValueAct Capital.
 Todd is a graduate of Harvard College, where he was a member of the heavyweight crew team, and earned his M.B.A. at the Wharton School.
 He is a late-in-life convert to squash.
 Todd resides with his family in Westwood, MA.
-His wife Brooke was a member of two National Champion squash teams at Harvard and a Captain in her senior year.
+His wife, Brooke, was a member of two national champion squash teams at Harvard and a captain in her senior year.
 Todd and Brooke have three children, all of whom play squash.
 Todd previously was a member of the Board of Directors of KAR Auction Services.
 He is currently a Member of the Corporation of the Woods Hole Oceanographic Institute.
-He and Brooke support SquashBusters and the Epiphany School among other organizations.

 Margaret Kent Edson